iclr-blogposts/2026/_posts/2026-04-27-the-bottlenecks-to-scaling-foundation-models-for-robotics.md

 toc:
   - name: Will Scaling Solve Robotics?
   - name: The Common Recipe Behind Robot Foundation Models
+  - name: Can We Just Scale Our Way to Embodied Intelligence?
+    subsections:
+      - name: Limitations of Current VLA Approaches
+  - name: "Learning Like a Squirrel: Online Adaptation in Action"
+  - name: "From Passive Observation to Active Experience: The Role of Online Learning in VLAs"
+    subsections:
+    - name: "How Do We Leverage Expert Demonstrations in Online RL?"
+    - name: "Re-defining What We Mean by a World Model"
-  - name: Challenges
+  - name: Concluding Thoughts
 ---

 **Will Scaling Solve Robotics?** This question has been circulating widely in the robotics community in the last couple of years <d-cite key="Kumar_2024,icra2025debate"></d-cite>.
 When I first encountered it, I found it oddly vague.
 Scaling what - data, compute, memory, neural network capacity?
 And for which algorithms and settings?
-As I probed deeper, the roots of the question became clearer: it is shaped by two ideas that loom large in modern AI discussions - (i) the empirical success of increasingly large transformer models <d-cite key="vaswani2017attention"></d-cite> trained on internet-scale data at solving language understanding and generation tasks (e.g., the so-called scaling laws in large language models) <d-cite key="kaplan2020scaling"></d-cite> and (ii) the philosophy espoused in Richard Sutton’s influential blog post, The Bitter Lesson <d-cite key="sutton2019bitter"></d-cite> <d-footnote>Rich is actually vociferouly against LLMs, stating that as powerful as they might turn out to be, they will not lead to AGI. </d-footnote>.
+As I probed deeper, the roots of the question became clearer: it is shaped by two ideas that loom large in modern AI discussions - (i) the empirical success of increasingly large transformer models <d-cite key="vaswani2017attention"></d-cite> trained on internet-scale data at solving language understanding and generation tasks (e.g., the so-called scaling laws in large language models) <d-cite key="kaplan2020scaling"></d-cite> and (ii) the philosophy espoused in Richard Sutton’s influential blog post, The Bitter Lesson <d-cite key="sutton2019bitter"></d-cite> <d-footnote>Rich is actually vociferouly against LLMs, stating that as powerful as they might turn out to be, they will not lead to AGI.
+He does mention that mimicking what people say is not really to build a model of the world at all.
+Source: <a href="https://www.dwarkesh.com/p/richard-sutton">Richard Sutton – Father of RL thinks LLMs are a dead end</a> </d-footnote>.
 Simply put, the oversimplified narrative is that large data solved language, large data solved vision, and therefore large data will also solve robotics.

 There are genuine concerns about large language models: the illusion of “thinking” <d-cite key="shojaee2025illusion"></d-cite>, their substantial carbon footprint <d-cite key="faiz2023llmcarbon"></d-cite>, and the looming limitation that we are quickly exhausting the scrapeable text on the public internet <d-cite key="villalobos2022will"></d-cite>.
 At the same time, there is countervailing optimism.
 Many expect training and inference costs to fall through improved model distillation techniques, more efficient architectures, and advances in hardware.
 Others believe that access to higher-quality data, synthetic data generation, or improved scaling practices will mitigate many of the current shortcomings.
 More details around this can also be found in the excellent article by Nishanth.